MightyKidsPreschool/website/src/_programs/before-after-care-camps.md

 Before and after school care:

 Beginning fall 2019, Kindergarten-5th graders can spend their time before and/or after school getting homework help, playing minecraft, doing engineering projects, playing games, trivia, fooseball and more.
-Before School: 7-9am $225/month After School: 3-6pm $275/month. $7.50 hourly rate. $50 yearly registration fee.
+After School: 3-6pm $275/month. $50 yearly registration fee.
 Transportation to & from school included.
+This is a program for school-days and half-days only, we are a half day program and cannot keep kids all day on non-school days.
+Alternate care will be needed on those days.
+The are several drop in full day care facilities in the area.
-Contact us for more information on this new program.
 Now enrolling.

 Summer Camps: